container-registry/harbor-api-client/README.md

 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.

-# Configure HTTP basic authorization: basicAuth
+# Configure HTTP basic authorization: basic
 configuration = harbor_client.Configuration(
     username = 'YOUR_USERNAME',
     password = 'YOUR_PASSWORD'